Initial Semantics for Reduction Rules

+Monads capture the notion of \emph{simultaneous substitution} and its properties.
+This was first observed in \cite{alt_reus}, who characterize the lambda calculus and substitution on it as a monad on the category of sets.

-The functor underlying a monad is necessarily endo --- this is enforced by the type of monadic multiplication. \emph{Relative monads} were introduced by \textcite{DBLP:conf/fossacs/AltenkirchCU10} to overcome this restriction.
-One of their motivations was to consider the untyped lambda calculus over \emph{finite} contexts as a monad--like structure --- similar to the monad structure on the lambda calculus over arbitrary contexts exhibited by \textcite{alt_reus}.
+The functor underlying a monad is necessarily endo---this is enforced by the type of monadic multiplication. \emph{Relative monads} were introduced in \cite{DBLP:journals/corr/AltenkirchCU14} to overcome this restriction.
+One of their motivations was to consider the untyped lambda calculus over \emph{finite} contexts and a suitable substitution operation on it as a monad--like structure---in the spirit of aforementioned earlier work \cite{alt_reus}, but now with different categories for source and target.

 We review the definition of relative monads and define suitable \emph{colax morphisms of relative monads}.
-Afterwards we define \emph{modules over relative monads} and port the constructions on modules over monads defined by \textcite{DBLP:conf/wollic/HirschowitzM07} to modules over \emph{relative} monads.
+Afterwards we define \emph{modules over relative monads} and generalize the constructions on modules over monads defined in \cite{DBLP:conf/wollic/HirschowitzM07} to modules over \emph{relative} monads.